bpeel/notbit/README.md

                        $XDG_DATA_HOME/notbit/notbit.log if -d is used -d                    Fork and detach from terminal after creating listen socket.
+(Daemonize) -T                    Use a local Tor server.
+Equivalent to -r 127.0.0.1:9050 -B -i
+ -r <address[:port]>   Specify a SOCKSv5 proxy to use for
+                       outgoing connections.
-(Daemonize) -u <user>             Specify a user to run as.
-Used to drop privileges.
+ -u <user>             Specify a user to run as.
+Used to drop
+                       privileges.
  -g <group>            Specify a group to run as.